roomorama/Caldroid/README.md

 - Design a drawable for the date with event.
 See more here for all types of drawable you can create: http://developer.android.com/guide/topics/resources/drawable-resource.html

-- Use above `setBackgroundResourceForDate` method to set the event drawable to correct date
+- Use above `setBackgroundDrawableForDate` method to set the event drawable to correct date

 - Call `refreshView()` to update calendar appearance